-Apoaequorin is a protein found in the Aequorea victoria jellyfish.
-Apoaequorin has 3 sites where it can bind calcium.
-When bound to calcium, the protein luminesces.
-These luminescent and calcium-binding qualities attracted attention from researchers in the 1960s.
-In 2008, Osamu Shimomura, Martin Chalfie, and Roger Y. Tsien were awarded the Nobel prize for Chemistry for the discovery and development of the green fluorescent protein GFP, found in the same jellyfish with similar applications.
-These fluorescent proteins have been researched and used as markers of protein synthesis and calcium presence.
+The luminescent and calcium-binding properties of apoaequorin attracted attention from researchers in the 1960s.
+And eventually, in 2008, Osamu Shimomura, Martin Chalfie, and Roger Y. Tsien were awarded the Nobel prize in Chemistry for the discovery and development of the green fluorescent protein, GFP, which is found in the same jellyfish and has similar applications.
+By way of these fluorescent proteins, GFP and apoaequorin, jellyfish have provided researchers with useful markers of protein synthesis and calcium presence.

-The Madison Memory Study is a 90 day clinical trial of Prevagen available on the Quincy Bioscience website.
-The control group was given rice flour as a placebo with no noted protein in it.
+The Madison Memory Study was a 90 day clinical trial of Prevagen apoaequorin tablets.
+The study is available on the Quincy Bioscience website.
+In the study, the control group was given rice flour as a placebo with no noted protein in it.
 The treatment group experienced improvements in various test scores.
 However, the control group also experienced significant improvements in multiple test scores.

 The clinical significance of the change in test scores was not discussed, and the individuals’ Reliable Change Index was not calculated as recommended by CogState, the developer of the testing tools.
 Only the improvements in verbal learning and recall were reported in the published part of the Madison Memory Study.
 The improvement in the treatment group was identified as a 7.41% increase in words recalled.
 That is less than one word from a list of 12, meaning the results may not be enough to have any significant impact on daily life, if any improvement at all could be attributed to the supplement.

 A computer model suggests that binding apoaequorin with cholesterol molecules might solve the problem.
 Cholesterol might be able to protect the apoaequorin from being digested in the stomach, help it be absorbed into the lymph system, and aid it in crossing the blood-brain barrier.
 It still needs to be shown that this complex can be made, and that it is able to be transported through the human body to the brain.
-Ultimately, it will need to be demonstrated that oral consumption of the modified complex results in improvement in memory.
+And, ultimately, it will need to be demonstrated that oral consumption of the modified complex results in memory improvement.

 First, look for clinical trials that show effectiveness in humans.
 Research on neurons in controlled laboratory environments helps to understand how a compound may impact neuron function, but it does not take into account the challenges of delivery.

-An example of the type of study to look for when considering supplementation was conducted on bacopa.
+An example of the type of study to look for when considering supplementation was conducted on bacopa monnieri, which may be among the best nootropics for memory.
 In the randomized, double-blind, placebo-controlled trial, it was found that bacopa supplementation for 12 weeks improved measures of delayed recall and Stroop task (a measurement of focus), while the placebo group remained unchanged.
 Depression and anxiety scores improved in the bacopa group, while the scores worsened in the placebo group.
 It was also noted that heart rate decreased in the bacopa treated group.
 These findings agree with similar findings in other studies.

-Second, look up the risk for medication interaction, toxicity, and contraindications (health conditions the supplement could exacerbate).
+Second, as needed depending on your personal situation, look up the risk for medication interaction, toxicity, and contraindications (health conditions the supplement could exacerbate).

-And third, purchase from a company that standardizes its products and responsibly seeks out quality suppliers.
+And third, buy nootropics and all dietary supplements from companies that standardize their products and responsibly seek out quality suppliers.